Carlos Correa Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 19th-ranked team ERA among all MLB pitching staffs (4.42).
+- The Red Sox have the 19th-ranked team ERA across all league pitching staffs (4.40).

-- Red Sox pitchers combine to allow 86 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Red Sox pitchers combine to rank 20th in baseball in home runs surrendered (87 total, 1.2 per game).

-- Paxton makes the start for the Red Sox, his seventh of the season.
-He is 2-1 with a 3.09 ERA and 44 strikeouts in 32 2/3 innings pitched.
+- Crawford (1-3) takes the mound for the Red Sox in his sixth start of the season.
+He has a 3.98 ERA in 40 2/3 innings pitched, with 41 strikeouts.

-- The lefty's most recent appearance came on Monday against the Colorado Rockies, when he tossed six innings, surrendering no earned runs while allowing four hits.
+- The right-hander's last appearance was on Tuesday against the Colorado Rockies, when he threw four innings, surrendering four earned runs while allowing five hits.

-- The 34-year-old has amassed an ERA of 3.09, with 12.4 strikeouts per nine innings, in six games this season.
-Opponents have a .221 batting average against him.
+- In 13 games this season, the 27-year-old has amassed an ERA of 3.98, with 9.1 strikeouts per nine innings.
+Opponents are batting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.